 To be eligible to apply for the Pathways to Success Pre-Admissions Program students must:

-- Have a planned undergraduate graduation date three academic years from the time of application
+- Have a planned undergraduate graduation date two or three academic years from the time of application

 - Show high academic achievement during high school based on cumulative GPA and ACT/SAT scores